 This course deals with computer generation of realistic images of 2- and 3- dimensional scenes.
 This course involves substantial computer programming; 3 hours of lecture per week.
-Prerequisite: CIS 3050 and MAT 1520
+Prerequisite: MAT 1520 and concurrent enrollment in CIS 3050

 CIS 4220 Physical Simulations (3)